feugy/melodie/README.md

 ### Bugs and known issues

-1. When server is not reachable, attempts to establish new WebSocket connection takes longer and longer
+1. When loading the remote UI, playing current track is delayed by any other loading operation (like listing albums)

 1. DMG package does not download updates: [it requires zip](https://github.com/electron-userland/electron-builder/issues/2199), and we cannot build zip because of [the accent in product name](https://github.com/electron-userland/electron-builder/issues/4306#issuecomment-717232761)...